Pinchbeck, Lincolnshire

 The name Pinchbeck is derived from either the Old English pinc+bece (Minnow Stream) or pinca+bece (Finch Ridge).
 A family long associated with the area took its name from the village, one member of which was Christopher Pinchbeck, a watchmaker responsible for the invention of the Pinchbeck alloy, which was once used for imitating gold in cheap jewellery.

-The Anglican village church is dedicated to Saint Mary, and is over 1,000 years old.
+The Anglican village church is dedicated to Saint Mary, and is around 900 years old.
 It has a wide nave with mid-12th-century arches, and a 15th-century single hammer-beam roof supported by large gilded angels carrying the heraldic escutcheons of the Pinchbeck family.
 The chancel is by restorer Herbert Butterfield.

 Village schools are Pinchbeck East C of E School Primary School and Pinchbeck West St Bartholomew's C of E Primary School.

 Pinchbeck Marsh

 Pinchbeck falls within the drainage area of the Welland and Deepings Internal Drainage Board.
 The board maintains Pinchbeck Engine House, a museum which houses a drain engine, built to drain Pinchbeck Marsh in the early 19th century.